deankiwi/CodeWars/README.md

 # cleanUpAnswers.py

 ## Description

-`cleanUpAnswers.py` is a Python script that allows to continually code in a single file then when you are working through programming tests then once completed (using key word comment `# done`) will transfer out do new file
+`cleanUpAnswers.py` is a Python script designed to facilitate coding during programming tests in a single file.
+Once a coding task is completed (marked with the `# done` comment), the script automatically transfers the code to a new file.

 ## Usage

 To use `cleanUpAnswers.py`, follow these steps:

-1. Ensure you have Python installed on your system.
+1. Ensure Python is installed on your system.
-2. clone repository `git clone https://github.com/deankiwi/CodeWars`
+2. Clone the repository: `git clone https://github.com/deankiwi/CodeWars`
-3. Open a terminal or command prompt and navigate to the directory containing the script. `cd CodeWars`
+3. Navigate to the script directory: `cd CodeWars`
-4. install dependance `pip install -r requirements.txt`
+4. Install dependencies: `pip install -r requirements.txt`
-4. Run the script using the following command: `python cleanUpAnswers.py`
+5. Run the script: `python cleanUpAnswers.py`
-5. code in `liveCodingFile.py` then once completed add `# done` to the last line of your file and save for it to be moved to another file
+6. Code in `liveCodingFile.py`, add `# done` to the last line, and save to move the code to a new file.

 ## Example

-Here's an example file `liveCodingFile.py`:
+Example content of `liveCodingFile.py`:

 ```python
 # leetcode <--Website question is from, will play into folder
 # square num <--This will be turned into file name